passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 millennia?”

 “I mean, that’s one hypothesis.
 Could be something else.
-Whatever the reason, there should be way more Force-sensitives, and way more Force-users, in the Rim.
+Whatever the reason, there should be way more Force-sensitives, and way more Force-_users_, in the Rim.
 That there’s not is frankly distressing.
 How do you tell if something bad is going to happen?
 How do you find habitable planets?
 How do you judge beings in courts of law?
 Who do you consult to find out if pregnancies are viable?
 How do you find lost friends and family?
-How do you live?”
+How do you _live_?”

 “Force-sensitives do all those things?”

-“Yes!
-Of course!
+“_Yes!_ Of course!
 We have to work, too.
 Why not use our innate skills?”

 “The Jedi, our Jedi, were just peacekeepers.
 And not very good ones at that, there were conflicts all the time.”
 He thought for a moment.
 “I suppose if they